Small Passion

-The Small Passion is a series of 36 woodcuts and a frontispiece by Albrecht Dürer.
+Small Passion is a series of 36 woodcuts and a frontispiece by Albrecht Dürer.
 One of the best surviving sets is now in the British Museum in London.
 It was produced in 1511 as a new set of works on Biblical themes and the life and Passion of Christ (its title distinguishes it from his earlier Great Passion) in 1511, the same year as he republished earlier works such as Apocalypse.